0cjs/fpwf/README.md

 --------

 The `jekyll` script in the top-level directory will run the jekyll program from the GEM you installed above.
-It builds into the `.build/gh-pages/` directory.
+It builds the site from the `src` directory into the `.build/gh-pages/` directory.